Riki Takagi

 Riki Takagi (髙木 理己, Takagi Riki) is a Japanese football manager.
-He currently manager of FC Imabari.

 Club career

 After featuring for both Funabashi Municipal High School and the Teikyo University, Takagi opted to retire and pursue a coaching career from the upcoming year.

 Managerial career

 He faced a decade as a coach in three different high schools, only to end up at Kyoto Sanga in 2011: under the guide of Takeshi Oki, he worked as an assistant coach from 2011 to 2013.

 The year after, he found a new job at Gainare Tottori, where he stayed two years before joining Shonan Bellmare.
 Nevertheless, he stayed just one year in Hiratsuka, since Gainare Tottori offered him a new job at the club, this time as the coach of the U-18 side.

 After the dismissal of Daisuke Sudo by the club, Gainare offered Takagi the top team coaching spot, which he accepted for the 2019 season.
 His work was notable, since he won the "Manager of the Month" Award twice in his rookie season (in July and October 2019).